sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

   }
 ```

-Portfolio fingerprints differ from single-file document fingerprints in the following behaviors:

-- If you specify a Match array in a test, then Sensible must find all the matches in the array on the *same* page in the portfolio for the test to pass and for Sensible to identify a page as "first", "last", or another type.
-In single-file documents, matches can occur anywhere in a document.
-- Sensible must find 100% of all matches in all tests to segment a document in a portfolio.
-In single-file documents, Sensible must find 50% of all matches anywhere in the document by default to give the document a "passing" score.

  The following table shows parameters for each test for  portfolio documents:

 | key                  | value                                                        | description for portfolios                                   |